Collatz conjecture becomes theorem: Final remarks.

-Our message does not limit itself to the proof of Collatz theorem. \\ We show that the algorithmic language of program calculus is indispensable for expressing the semantic properties of programs.
-Halting property of program, axiomatic specification of data structure of natural numbers can not be expressed by (sets) of first-order formulas. \\ We show the potential of calculus of programs as a tool for \begin{itemize} \item specification of semantical properties of software and \item verification of software against some specifications. \end{itemize} We hope the reader will forgive us for a moment of insistence (is it a propaganda?). \\ Calculus of programs $\mathcal{AL} $ is a handy tool.
+Our message does not limit itself to the proof of Collatz theorem. \\ Namely, we are presenting a solid argument that the algorithmic language of program calculus is indispensable for expressing the semantic properties of programs.
+Halting property of program, correctness property, axiomatic specification of data structure of natural numbers,etc., can not be expressed by (sets) of first-order formulas. \\ We show the potential of calculus of programs as a tool for \begin{itemize} \item specification of semantical properties of software and \item verification of software against some specifications. \end{itemize} We hope the reader will forgive us for a moment of insistence (is it a propaganda?). \\ Calculus of programs $\mathcal{AL} $ is a handy tool.
 For there are some good reasons to use the calculus of programs \begin{large} \begin{itemize} \item[(\textit{i})] The language of calculus $\mathcal{AL} $ contains algorithms (programs) and \textit{algorithmic formulas} besides terms and first-order formulas. \item[(\textit{ii})] Any semantical property of an algorithm can be \textit{expressed} by an appropriate algorithmic formula.
-Be it termination, correctness or other properties. \item[(\textit{iii})] Algorithmic formulas enable to create complete, categorical \textit{specifications} of data structures in the form of algorithmic theories. \item[(\textit{iv})] Calculus of programs $ \mathcal{AL}$ offers a \textit{complete} set of tools for proving theorems of algorithmic theories. \\ \end{itemize} \end{large} For over 50 years we are studying the program calculus and use it in specification and verification of software.
-Some examples can be found in \cite{al:gm:as}, \cite{Eucl:as} and other publications. \\ In spite of appearance of $ \omega $-rules\footnote{I.e. the inference rules with enumerably many premises.} one can verify proofs in an automatic way.
+Be it termination, correctness or other properties. \item[(\textit{iii})] Algorithmic formulas enable to create complete, categorical \textit{specifications} of data structures in the form of algorithmic theories. \item[(\textit{iv})] Calculus of programs $ \mathcal{AL}$ offers the \textit{complete} set of tools for proving theorems of algorithmic theories. \end{itemize} \end{large}